poyrazovic/helloworld-es6/README.md

 # helloworld-es6 [![npm version](https://badge.fury.io/js/helloworld-es6.svg)](https://www.npmjs.com/package/helloworld-es6)

-This is a simple example module that returns a "Hello world" greeting in 5 different languages.
+This is a simple example module that returns a "Hello world" greeting in 6 different languages.
 To be used as a boilerplate for quickly getting started with developing a node package/cli using ES6 & babel.

+> English, Spanish, French, Swedish, Chinese, Turkish

 Installation
 -------